 When babies are small, their primary mode of communicating is through crying.
 Crying might be caused by anything that annoys the infant.
 Don’t forget that newborns are fresh to our world and will require time to adjust.

 The most powerful triggers are those connected to fundamental human needs: hunger, thirst, dirty diapers, and exhaustion.
-The first three issues are simple to resolve; simply feed the kid, hydrate him, and change his diaper or bathe him.
+The first three issues are simple to resolve; feed the kid, hydrate him, and change his diaper or bathe him.
 A baby that is stressed and exhausted, on the other hand, may not be able to settle down and go asleep as easily.